pandaYueGG/NextStop/README.md

 }
 ```

-4. run schema.sql in mysql
+4. Run schema.sql in mysql

 6. Build with webpack:
 ```sh